The information government research officers provide forms the foundation of government decisions.

 - liaising with, advising and answering enquiries from MPs, related agencies, parliamentary advisers, members of the public, academics and local council.

 Government departments typically recruit independently on an ad hoc basis.
-Opportunities are advertised online; in national newspapers and their websites; and on the online jobs boards of the Social Research Association and the Civil Service.
-Graduates can also apply through the Civil Service fast stream to go into a range of government departments.
+Opportunities are advertised online, in national newspapers and their websites, and on the online jobs boards of the Social Research Association and the Civil Service.